The great outdoors is full of nature and is quite a vast place to be. However, when you venture out to hit the trails or go camping.

 Tripod

 This position is quite similar to the regular squat.
-Just place a hand to the back of your for support.
+Just place a hand on the back of your for support.
 It does help you make sure you have a better position to miss pooping on the backs of your boots.

 Lean Poo